MIK-dev-team/MIK-System/docs/development_instructions.md

 #Instructions for developing this project
 ##Technologies used
 This project uses Docker to encapsulate the actual application, so it can be run on any platform that can run Docker.
-You will needto install Docker and Docker Compose in order to develop and run this application.
+You will need to install Docker and Docker Compose in order to develop and run this application.
 Inside the Docker containers, the application is based on Ruby on Rails and React.
 Essentially you will run all commands inside Docker containers by prepending ```docker-compose```